jdoleary/Spellmasons/docs/TasksLongTerm.md

     - Bug: Stuck on AI turn after archers killed resurrected grunt
 - Maybe I want this??
 Bug: Chain targets dead units
 - Every unit should always be trying to get in position to do damage
+- Swap should only swap with targets, it shouldn't allow arbitrary teleportation
+- Balance mana
+  - To make this challenging, players should often be on the verge of no mana, it should feel scarce so they have to pick carefully what spells they want to use.
+    - Maybe the answer to this is to make spells more expensive every time you use them
+      - Branch `log2mana`
+      - use log2 so it doesn't get absurdly more expensive
+- Brad pickuped cards and kept playing and was later suprised at his new cards.
+Make it obvious